 FREQUENTLY ASKED QUESTIONS

+Under the latest recommendations from the Provincial Health Officr we are permitted to allow students back to Yew Tree Yoga studio.
 We have made significant revisions to our regular operations in order to create a safe space for our clients and staff.
-We are following current guidelines from the Provincial health officer.
-See details below.
+We are following current guidelines for indoor low intensity group exercise.
+See additional information below.

 We are asking all clients to self assess prior to visiting our studio.
 Please do not attend if you have any of the symptoms listed or have been exposed to anyone with the Coronavirus.